shweshi/sketchpad/README.md

-# drawingpad
+# sketchpad

-Drawing Pad is an easy and clean online drawing tool.
+Sketch Pad is an easy and clean online sketching tool.

 # Features